aws/aws-emr-best-practices/content/cost_optimization/best_practices.md

 # ** 1 - Cost Optimizations **

+A series of Best Practices (BP) for running cost optimized workloads on EMR.
 ## ** BP 1.1 Use Amazon S3 as your persistent data store **

 As of Oct 1, 2021, Amazon S3 is 2.3 cents a GB/month for the first 50TB.
 This is $275 per TB/year which is a much lower cost than 3x replicated data in HDFS.
 With HDFS, you’ll need to provision EBS volumes.
 EBS is 10 cents a GB/month, which is `~`4x the cost of Amazon S3 or 12x if you include the need for 3x HDFS replication.

 Using Amazon S3 as your persistent data store allows you to grow your storage infinitely, independent of your compute.
 With on premise Hadoop systems, you would have to add nodes just to house your data which may not be helping your compute and only increase cost.
 In addition, Amazon S3 also has different storage tiers for less frequently accessed data providing opportunity for additional cost savings.

-Amazon EMR makes using Amazon S3 simple with EMR File System (EMRFS).
-EMRFS is an implementation of HDFS that all Amazon EMR clusters use for accessing data in Amazon S3.
+EMR makes using Amazon S3 simple with EMR File System (EMRFS).
+EMRFS is an implementation of HDFS that all EMR clusters use for accessing data in Amazon S3.

 **Note:** HDFS is still available on the cluster if you need it and can be more performant compared to Amazon S3.
 HDFS on EMR uses EBS local block store which is faster than Amazon S3 object store.
 Some amounts of HDFS/EBS may be still be required.
 You may benefit from using HDFS for intermediate storage or need it to store application jars.
 However, HDFS is not recommended for persistent storage.
 Once a cluster is terminated, all HDFS data is lost.